 Metricbeat can be downloaded and installed using a variety of different methods and on a variety of supported platforms.
 Of course, you will need to have a running ELK Stack to be able to ship and store the collected metrics.
 I will outline two methods, using Apt and Docker, but you can refer to the official docs for more options.

-Install Metricbeat using Apt
+Install Metricbeat on Linux using Apt

 For an easier way of updating to a newer version, and depending on your Linux distro, you can use Apt or Yum to install Metricbeat from Elastic’s repositories: